vx3r/wg-gen-web/README.md

 ## Whay another one ?

-All WireGuard UI implementation are trying to manage the service by applying configurations and creating network rules.
+All WireGuard UI implementations are trying to manage the service by applying configurations and creating network rules.
 This implementation only generate configuration and its up to you to create network rules and apply configuration to WireGuard.
 For example by monituring generated directory with [inotifywait](https://github.com/inotify-tools/inotify-tools/wiki).